LivHed/coworking-spaces/README.md

 ### The responsive parts of the website

 - The webpage is responsive since I´m using Bootstrap 4 and it works good on smaller devices too.
-The dropdown menu, the radio buttons and the map is placed inside of responsive columns and the resultlist is placed inside of a responsive table.
+Yhe navbar collapse on smaller views with a standard navbar icon for smaller devices.
-- The title of the page is inside of a navbar, which is responsive by default.
+- The title of the page inside of the navbar in the top left corner takes the user back to the landing page when it´s clicked on.
-- The More results button responds to get more results when it´s clicked, until the limit is reached.
-- The resultlist is cleared when a new city is chosen, and when clicking the other radio button.
-- The Google maps Javascript API and Places library is responsive in itself and is set to respond to the interactions of the user.
+-
+-

 ### Testing process scenarios